 - Scheduling your Out of Office Assistant with Exchange 2007

 - of course; the new editor with Ribbon support

 And although primarily cosmetic, showing the contact’s display picture on received emails is also a nice touch which makes emailing more personal again.

-With the release of Outlook 2010, Outlook 2013 and Outlook 2016, this feature list only expanded while nothing much has been changed to the way HTML messages are being rendered.
-So if your HTML design worked in Outlook 2007, it also works in Outlook 2010, Outlook 2013 and Outlook 2016.
+With the later releases of Outlook 2010, Outlook 2013, Outlook 2016, Outlook 2019 and the continuously improving Office 365, this feature list only expanded while nothing much has been changed to the way HTML messages are being rendered.
+So if your HTML design worked in Outlook 2007, it will also continue to work in Outlook 2010, Outlook 2013, Outlook 2016, Outlook 2019 and Office 365.